michaelzhou999/logging-profiling/README.md

 ---

-By default, each test run will start with warming up JVM by writing 500K log messages, wait for 10 seconds, and measure the time spent on writing another 500K messages as the profiling result.
+By default, each test run will start with warming up JVM by writing 500K log messages, wait for 10 seconds, and measure the time spent on writing another 500K messages of ~200 bytes long as the profiling result.
+Rolling file appenders (10 files * 500MB per file) are the default configuration, so roughly 22 GB of free disk space is needed to run the test.

 To run profiling test against each individual logging framework, e.g., log4jv2-native,